 - Stretch after warming up.
 A good warm-up is important for any workout, but so is getting your muscles stretched and ready to go.
 This will increase the blood flow to your muscles and your flexibility, helping you avoid injury.
 You should also stretch after any physical activity.

 - Remember RICE.
-If you get a foot or ankle injury, remember to care for your injury with four things: Rest, Ice, Compression and Elevation.
-Of course, these treatments should never be used in lieu of seeing your local foot and ankle surgeon—if you have a serious injury, you should always seek medical treatment.
+If you get a foot or ankle injury, remember to care for your injury with four things: Rest, Ice, Compression, and Elevation.
+Of course, these treatments help in preventing foot injuries, however, they should never be used in lieu of seeing your local foot and ankle surgeon—if you have a serious injury, you should always seek medical treatment.

 We can learn more from Olympians than just their stalwart resolve and a focus on physical fitness.
 Olympians put more stress on their feet than anyone else, but everyone needs to take care to avoid the painful foot and ankle issues that can come from physical activity.